 In England, Scotland and Wales

-Find more on managing asbestos on the HSE website.
+Find more on managing asbestos on the Health and Safety Executive (HSE) website.

 In Northern Ireland

-The HSENI website has guidance for employees and employers on managing asbestos.
+The Health and Safety Executive Northern Ireland (HSENI) website has guidance for employees and employers on managing asbestos.